 We have been working with Renfrewshire Council to develop a participatory budgeting model through a youth steering group.
 The PB process constructed by Renfrewshire's young people was used to administer the new Celebrating Renfrewshire fund (previously the Youth Challenge fund) in Renfrewshire that used to reside under the Local Area Committee's remit.

-Renfrewshire Youth Voice has taken a key role via supporting and facilitating the council in its work with the steering group.
+Renfrewshire Youth Voice has taken a key role since the fund's inception, supporting and facilitating the council in its work with the steering group.
 The group developed the application for funds, promoted the fund, gave guidance and support throughout the application process and planned and ran a delivery event.

-Having now established PB in Renfrewshire we have reached the evaluation stage with the group looking forward to see how PB will develop even further in Renfrewshire in 2020.
+Having now established PB in Renfrewshire we continue to work alongside our partners to improve the fund and look forward to seeing how PN will develop even further in Renfrewshire in years to come.

 We are looking forward to hosting our 10th awards ceremony marking ten years of celebrating and championing young people!

 The nominations for this year's awards are currently closed.
 This page will be updated soon with the timeframe for lodging nominations for PAY 2020.

 Renfrewshire Youth Voice visited four different local areas within Renfrewshire in a bid to afford those in hard to reach places the opportunity to participate in RYV projects.

 The following areas were visited on the stated dates:

 - July 4th at Bargarran Community Centre in Erskine ✅

 - July 9th at the Go Zone in Glenburn ✅